Dr Einar Thorsen

 - Why immigration faded from view in election 2017

 - Invisible enemies, wars without winners: when ‘khaki elections’ fail

 Cybersecurity and surveillance circumvention are not famed as classic election campaign issues.
 Yet both figured prominently at different times throughout the 2017 UK General Election, triggered by three devastating attacks during the campaign: the WannaCry ransomware attack that ground the NHS to a halt in early May; the Manchester Arena bombing on 22nd May that killed 23 and injured 119 people; and the London terrorist attack 3rd June that left 8 dead and 48 wounded.

-Whilst “provide our security agencies with the resources and the powers they need to protect our country”, they also took care to balance this against ensuring “such powers do not weaken our individual rights or civil liberties” and to “reintroduce effective judicial oversight over how and when they are used, when the circumstances demand that our collective security outweighs an individual freedom” (p.
+Whilst Labour promised to “provide our security agencies with the resources and the powers they need to protect our country”, they also took care to balance this against ensuring “such powers do not weaken our individual rights or civil liberties” and to “reintroduce effective judicial oversight over how and when they are used, when the circumstances demand that our collective security outweighs an individual freedom” (p.
 77).